Freetz/freetz/make/README.md

     Minisatip is a multi-threaded satip server version 1.2 that runs under Linux and it was tested with DVB-S, DVB-S2, DVB-T, DVB-T2, DVB-C, DVB-C2, ATSC and ISDB-T cards.

   * **<u>mini-snmpd 1.2b (binary only)</u><a id='mini-snmpd'></a>**<br>
     This program is an SNMP server for "embedded systems".
-The advantage in comparison to other products is the
+The advantage in comparison to other products is the low usage of system resources.

   * **[mod: Freetz(-MOD)](../docs/make/mod.md)<a id='mod'></a>**<br>
     This package is mandatory